usmhic/Warmning/README.md

 <a href="https://www.linkedin.com/in/salma-el-barbori">Salma El Barbori: </a>Software Developer

-This project was and still is developed in response to <a href="https://2021.spaceappschallenge.org/challenges/statements/warning-things-are-heating-up">NASA International Space Apps Challenge</a> / <a href="https://2021.spaceappschallenge.org/locations/casablanca/">Casablanca Location</a>
+This project was developed in response to <a href="https://2021.spaceappschallenge.org/challenges/statements/warning-things-are-heating-up">NASA International Space Apps Challenge</a> / <a href="https://2021.spaceappschallenge.org/locations/casablanca/">Casablanca Location</a>